A large stock pot filled with onions and other curry broth ingredients.

 • Other Ingredients: Garlic & Ginger Paste, Tomatoes, Water, Vegetable Oil, Tomato Puree, Creamed Coconut Block, Salt.

-How To Make Indian Takeaway Style Curry Broth
+How To Make Indian Restaurant Style Curry Broth

 Although making curry broth is a bit of a labour of love in terms of the time it takes, it is very easy.
 The majority of time is spent simply allowing the ingredients to cook away, making it good for a lazy day of cooking.
 With the curry broth portioned and frozen, you’ll be rewarded for your efforts with delicious takeaway style curry sauce in a matter of minutes whenever you desire.